 Q: What will school communication look like during this time?

-A: Starting next Monday, our weekly Parent Connection eBlast will resume.
+A: You will still receive our weekly Covenant Connection eBlast on Mondays.
 The Friday website updates will be your touchpoint for all things academic.
 As new developments occur, you can expect to hear from school leadership through email and via our website.